Good, Low-Cost Accommodations In & Outside the Centre

 Double rooms are available from around 70 EUR.

 Budai HotelAddress: Rácz Aladár út 45., district XII., tram No. 59 from Széll Kálmán tér (M2 metro, trams 4, 6), change for bus No. 53.

-This lovely hotel is situated in a hilly green part of Budapest in district XII., offering wonderful view from most of the rooms.
+This lovely hotel is situated in a hilly green part of Budapest in district XII., offering wonderful view from most of